Let’s Be Fair About Sharing The Air

-Wind turbines and unmarked meteorological evaluation testing towers (METs) are two separate but related problems affecting agricultural pilots and other low-level aviators, neither of which is well understood by those outside the industry.
+Wind turbines and unmarked towers such as meteorological evaluation towers (METs) are two separate but related issues affecting agricultural pilots and other low-level aviators, neither of which is well understood by those outside the industry.
 To help change that, NAAA has compiled a wealth of information about these “towering” problems.
-In the articles along the left-hand menu, you will learn about: